-You can find out more about our current and planned developments using the links below.
+You can find out more about our completed, current and planned developments below.

 Hazelhurst Court was our first residential development.
-With funding from the Mayor of London and Lewisham Council, we've built 60 one and two-bed extra care homes for affordable rent next to our existing properties for older people at Hazelhurst Court.
+With funding from the Mayor of London and Lewisham Council, we built 60 one and two-bed extra care homes next to existing properties for older people at Hazelhurst Court.

-These new homes allow older people to live independently in secure and comfortable accommodation, within their communities and established networks of friends, family and neighbours.
+The new homes are designed to allow older people to live independently in secure and comfortable accommodation, within their communities and established networks of friends, family and neighbours.
 The first residents moved into their homes in November 2017.
 Care is provided by Notting Hill Genesis.